Strength In Numbers: Four Types Of Group Therapy

 Therapy groups provide multiple benefits when you're seeking help

-If you are someone who struggles with connecting with others, group therapy may prove to be helpful to you and your mental health.
+If you are someone who struggles with connecting with others, group therapy may be helpful to you and your mental health.
 Not only will you be surrounded by like-minded individuals, but you can also get used to being around other people.
 One of the best ways to improve is to push and challenge yourself.

-Types of group therapy
+Types of group therapy for mental health

 Getty/Luis Alvarez